dataplat/dbachecks/readme.md

 ![image](https://user-images.githubusercontent.com/8278033/34208143-93e4ae9a-e58d-11e7-90bb-448e2342ba39.png)

+#### Other ways to execute checks against specific servers

-Alternatively, pass a list of servers and to `Invoke-DbcCheck`
+Alternatively, you can provide a list of servers and to `Invoke-DbcCheck`

 ````
 Invoke-DbcCheck -Tag Backup -SqlInstance sql2016